ThowV/4.1-4.2-theory/TDD.md

     -   Mocks are, most of the time, instantiations from a subclass;
     -   Not all subclasses have to be tested when the superclass is used;
 -   **I**nterface Segregation Principle:
-    -   Every interface only holds the minimally required amount of methods to fulfill it's function;
+    -   Every interface only holds the minimally required amount of methods to fulfill its function;
     -   Creating mocks is easier, there are not as many methods to keep in mind;
 -   **D**ependency Inversion Principle:
     -   High-level modules are not dependant on low-level modules; Both are dependant on abstractions;